April 24, 2000

 Is the reason for these two manifestations of public perception serious?
 Yes, and the populist UFO/ET research effort has opened a window into the heart the problem.

 The founders of our political system were aware of large commercial (corporate) entities.
 After all, the British East India Company had been a major component of colonial empire building, exercising enormous and excessive political influence.
-They understood the ability of armies to influence government and that the two were not averse to combining forces.
+They understood the ability of armies to influence government and the two were not averse to combining forces.

 And while they would have certainly been in awe of the extraordinary size of modern multi-national corporations and militaries, they would have understood.
 But what they did not, could not foresee was the rise of the “Secret Empire” – the massive, pervasive, interconnecting intelligence wing of what President and General Dwight D. Eisenhower termed the “Military Industrial Complex.”